 There are so many different traffic tickets motorist can receive.
-Providence traffic violation lawyer Stefanie Murphy can help resolve these traffic matters in a favorable way.
+Rhode Island traffic violation lawyer Stefanie Murphy can help resolve these traffic matters in a favorable way.

 A Rhode Island Traffic Violation Statute

 Rhode Island allows for motorists who have a good driving record (no tickets within the last three years) to ask the court to dismiss the ticket for certain offenses.
 The good driving statute is governed by Rhode Island General Law.

 Application for dismissal based on good driving record. – (a) Any person who has had a motor vehicle operator’s license for more than three (3) years, and who has been issued traffic violations which are his or her first violations within the preceding three (3) years, may request a hearing seeking a dismissal of the violations based upon the operator’s good driving record. (b) Upon submission of proper proof that the operator has not been issued any other traffic violation within the past three (3) years, the charge shall, except for good cause shown or as otherwise provided by law, be dismissed based upon a good driving record; provided, that the operator pay a thirty-five dollar ($35.00) administrative fee for court costs associated with the dismissal. (c) The traffic tribunal may not dismiss a charge pursuant to this section after six (6) months from the date of disposition.
 For purposes of this section, a parking ticket shall not constitute a prior violation. (d) The following violations shall not be dismissed pursuant to this statute: (1) Any violation within the original jurisdiction of superior or district court; (2) A refusal to submit to a chemical test of breath, blood or urine pursuant to